- 27 April 2010

 The care industry seems to be more technical and geared towards documentation.
 Senior staff now appear to be less hands-on (and I prefer to be hands-on) and I feel that there are too many policies and not enough care direct.
 I think it's down to increasing legislation in the care sector.

-What made you want to leave your job in banking to become an auxilliary nurse in the early nineties?
+What made you want to leave your job in banking to become an auxiliary nurse in the early nineties?

 That makes sense to us.
 So, do you remember your first day at work in healthcare?